 1. A license to engage in the business of a company is not required of any:

-(a) State or federally chartered building association or savings and loan association.
+(a) State or federally chartered building association, savings and loan association or savings bank.

 (b) State or federally chartered bank.